-As shown in the photos presented in Figs. 3.1(a) and (c), large scale features, such as particle clumps and hairy structures, are clearly noticeable upon a top view ($\theta_v = 0^\circ$) inspection of the scene, while fine dust particles are less prominent.
-As the viewing angle is increased to enable a grazing view ($\theta_v = 80^\circ$) inspection of the scene, the film of fine dust particles becomes more noticeable as shown in Figs. 3.1(b) and (d), while variations in the perceived appearance of large scale features are negligible for practical purposes.
+As shown in the photographs presented in Fig. 2a, c, largescale features, such as particle clumps and hairy structures, are clearly noticeable upon a top view ($\theta_v = 0^\circ$) inspection of the scene, while fine dust particles are less prominent.
+As the viewing angle is increased to enable a grazing view ($\theta_v = 80^\circ$) inspection of the scene, the film of fine dust particles becomes more noticeable as shown in Fig. 2b, d, while variations in the perceived appearance of large-scale features are negligible for practical purposes.

-Recall that the photos presented in Fig. 3.1 were obtained considering two light incidence angles, $\theta_i = 0^\circ$ and $\theta_i = 80^\circ$.
+Recall that the photographs presented in Fig. 2 were obtained considering two light incidence angles, $\theta_i = 0^\circ$ and $\theta_i = 80^\circ$.
 By considering a large light incidence angle, which corresponds to the placement of the light source in a grazing position, one can make both levels of dust roughness more noticeable.
-For instance, one can observe more clearly the relatively nonuniform shape of the particle clumps and hairy structures in Fig. 3.1(c) (in comparison with Fig. 3.1(a)), as well as the overall presence and light reflective properties of the film formed by fine dust particles in Fig. 3.1(d) (in comparison with Fig. 3.1(b)).
+For instance, one can observe more clearly the relatively nonuniform shape of the particle clumps and hairy structures in Fig. 2c (in comparison with Fig. 2a), as well as the overall presence and light reflective properties of the film formed by fine dust particles in Fig. 2d (in comparison with Fig. 2b).

 Clearly, the appearance of a dusty surface depends on all of the different levels of dust roughness.
-However, our observations indicate that, for analysis and rendering purposes, a dust layer can be virtually decomposed into the two abstract representations employed in this work, namely the opacity film and the granularity mask, as illustrated by the diagram presented in Fig. 3.2.
+However, our observations indicate that, for analysis and rendering purposes, a dust layer can be virtually decomposed into the two abstract representations employed in this work, namely the opacity film and the granularity mask, as illustrated by the diagram presented in Fig. 3.
 Moreover, these observations also indicate that the contributions of these two representations need to be properly modulated, by taking into account the viewing and illumination geometries employed in a given scene, in order to realistically depict the appearance of dusty surfaces.
-These aspects are accounted for in the formulation of the algorithms proposed in this work (Chapter 5).
+These aspects are accounted for in the formulation of the algorithms proposed in this work (Sect.
+5).